MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/netlify/index.md

 - If hover of the cron time when editing with Actions tab, GitHub will show you the frequency on hover.
 - Customize the schedule expression with the help [crontab.guru](https://crontab.guru).
 - We turn the curl request into a _POST_ by supplying an empty data payload with `-d`.
+- You secret will be kept private in your logs.
+The above will be logged as `curl -d '' https://api.netlify.com/build_hooks/***`.
 {% endraw %}